ComputationWithBoundedResources/tct-its/README.md

 This package is part of the _Tyrolean Complexity Tool (TcT)_ and provides automatic complexity analysis of _Integer Transition Systems (ITSs)_.

-This repository provides the `tct-its` library as well as the `tct-trs` executable.
+This repository provides the `tct-its` library as well as the `tct-its` executable.

 ##Requirements